t-prinz/satellite-api/README.md

 # satellite-reports
-Example Python script to generate a patch report from Satellite 6 using the API
+Example Python script to generate an errata report from Satellite 6 using the API